jadonoo/secure-mutillidae/README.md

 # Secured web Mutillidae II Application
 This web app focuses on identifying and fixing security vulnerabilities in the Mutillidae II deliberately vulnerable web application.
-Application's primary purpose is to teach the web security by intentionally making the website vulnerable.
-It lists a list of vulnerabilities to be fixed.
+Application's primary purpose is to exercise the web security by intentionally making the website vulnerable.
+It has Web UI layer and database layer.
+It has a list of vulnerabilities to be fixed.

 # Features and Security Objectives
 Major functionalities of application include user login, registration, reading blog and add entry to the website.